 Thank You Letter for a Social Work Job Interview

-After a job interview, it’s important to follow up immediately, while the meeting is still fresh in your mind.
+After a job interview, it’s important to follow up in writing immediately, while the meeting is still fresh in your mind.
 That way you can seize the opportunity to solidify your interest and qualifications with the hiring manager.
 Your thank you letter for a social work job should convey your appreciation for the interview and reiterate your most relevant qualifications for the job.

 How to Send Your Thank You

 You can send your letter or note via post, email, or attachment.
 A business letter should be formatted correctly, and include your contact information, the date, and the hiring manager’s contact information at the top.
 An email business letter also needs to follow specific conventions, beginning with the subject line, so the importance of the content is clear.
 The subject should include both your full name and the proper title of the position you interviewed for.

 What to Write

 The tone and content of your thank you note will be the same whether you are sending it by mail or email.
 It should be concise, professional, and free of any typos, abbreviations, or slang.
 Begin with an appropriate salutation, followed by the body of your letter.

 In the body of your thank you letter, you should express appreciation for the time the interviewer spent with you, and their consideration of your application for the job.
 You can take the opportunity to reinforce some of your strongest qualifications for the position, mention anything important you omitted during your interview, and let them know of your strong interest in the job.
 Concrete examples or anecdotes can help illustrate what an asset you would be, and why they should hire you.

 Your conclusion will sum up your skills and interest in the position, and reiterate your thanks for their time and consideration.
 You should make clear that you welcome additional questions, and you can mention if you plan to follow up at a certain time.